 Everything that happens at Central points towards our vision To Know Christ and to Make Christ Known.
 Faith forms through the routines of school life at CCS.
-In one middle school classroom, students take turns reading a morning devotional, gather prayer requests, and pray for each other.
+In homerooms, students take turns reading a morning devotional, gather prayer requests, and pray for each other.
 Daily chapel brings students together to hear the word of God, to invite students to follow the way of Jesus, and to worship together.
 Classroom content naturally includes faith, such as when two multi-age second/third grade classes did a project-based economics unit and practiced tithing as well as earning and spending.

-At Central, everyone from the Preschool to the High School shares a school under one roof.
-Older students become very conscious of their role in serving as models and mentors to younger students..
-Fourth graders read to Preschoolers each Friday.
-Kindergarten and first graders learn together using an intentional two year multi-age curriculum.
-Second and third graders learn from each other at their own pace and remain with the same teacher in a multi-age classroom for two years.
+At Central, everyone from Kindergarten to High School shares a school under one roof.
+Older students become very conscious of their role in serving as models and mentors to younger students.
+Fourth graders read to Kindergarteners each Friday.
 Middle School students choose high school students as buddies and participate in activities together each month and sit by each other in chapel.
 High schoolers bond with elementary students through Teacher Apprenticeship mini term and Teacher Internship courses.
 These intentional relational opportunities knit together the fabric of the school.

 Opportunities for Service

 Serving others naturally flows from following Jesus’ example.
 At Central, the entire student body participates in service through 23 non-profit organizations across three counties during Community Service Day (CSD).
 Elementary school students served on campus working outside on the Discovery Playground.
 They weeded beds, cleaned, and learned about the act of service and how Jesus calls us all to serve.